jmkolawole/unlock-badge/README.md

 php artisan migrate --database=mysql --seed
 ```

 Cheers!
-You have successfully setup Hr-app  on your local machine.
+You have successfully setup the application  on your local machine.
 :+1: :+1: :+1:

 ## :package: Built With